keerthanam12/keerthanam12/README.md

 - 🚀 I'm Pre-Final Year Student with a strong enthusiasm learning and personal growth.
 I'm Focusing on Full-Stack Web Developer, Software Developer and UI/UX Designer.

-- ✌️ I'm very Enjoy to do coding.
+- ✌️ I'm Very Enjoy to do Coding.

 - 🔭 I’m currently pursing a **B.E CSE at [Chennai Institute Of Technology](https://www.citchennai.edu.in/)**

-- 🌱 I’m currently learning **Data Structures and Algorithms**
+- 🌱 I’m currently learning **Data Structure and Algorithm.**

-- 👯 I’m looking to collaborate on OpenSource Projects.
+- 👯 I’m looking to collaborate on **OpenSource Projects.**

 - 💬 Ask me about **Programming Languages like Python and Java.
 Full-Stack Web Development, Software Development and UI/UX Designer.**